Simplified energy landscape of the $\phi^4$ model and the phase transition: Introduction

-In Ref. \cite{baroni0} the topology of the equipotential hypersurfaces interior of the mean-field $\phi^4$ model of an $O(1)$ symmetry (also called $\mathbb{Z}_2$) has been solved by Morse theory.
-A huge amount of critical points increasing exponentially with $N$ has been found out.
-In Ref. \cite{km, dhk} a similar study has been conducted on the nearest-neighbor-$2$d version.
-At small enough values of the coupling $J$ there is no difference in the amount of critical points than the mean-field version, but by increasing $J$, leaving fixed $N$, their number rapidly drops to only three.
-In other words, the model shows a topology trivialization.
+In \cite{b0}, the topology of the equipotential hypersurfaces interior of the mean-field $\phi^4$ model of an $O(1)$ symmetry (also called $\mathbb{Z}_2$) was solved using Morse theory.
+A large number of critical points that exponentially increase with $N$ were identified.
+In \cite{km, dhk}, a similar study was conducted using the nearest-neighbor-$2$d version.
+At sufficiently small values of the coupling $J$ there is no difference in the number of critical points compared to the mean-field version, but by increasing $J$ and leaving fixed $N$, their number rapidly drops to three only.

-We have found the negative quadratic term of the local potential of the mean-field $\phi^4$ model to be responsible of the rapid growth of the critical points amount.
-But, how can the presence of that term be justified in order to study the SBPT?
-Firstly, it derives from classical field theory, where it is the mass term of the associated classical field, and for this reason it is often labelled by $\mu^2>0$.
+We founded the negative quadratic term of the local potential of the mean-field $\phi^4$ model to be responsible of the rapid growth of the critical points number while increasing $N$.
+Knowing this, we ask if the presence of that term can be justified in order to entail the SBPT.
+Firstly, it derives from classical field theory, where it is the mass term of the associated classical field, and for this reason it is often labeled as $\mu^2>0$.
 Another reason to justify the presence of the negative quadratic term is the wish to simulate the classical spin of the Ising model.
-Indeed, for $n=1$ the $\phi^4$ model can be seen as a continuous-variables version of the classical Ising model whose classical spins, $S_i$'s, can take only two values: generically $\pm 1$.
+Indeed, for $n=1$ the $\phi^4$ model can be seen as a continuous-variable version of the classical Ising model whose classical spins, $S_i$'s, can take two values only: generically assumed as $\pm 1$.
 In the $\phi^4$ model the role of the two permitted values of the $S_i$'s are played by the two global minima of the double-well local potential $V_l(\phi)=\lambda\phi^4-\mu\phi^2$ entailed by the negative quadratic term.

-But there is a remarkable difference between the $S_i$'s and the $\phi_i$'s: the former does not find any resistance at jumping between the two permitted values, while the latter finds such a resistance at jumping between the two global minima because of the presence of the gap.
+Anyway, there is a remarkable difference between the $S_i$'s and the $\phi_i$'s: the former do not find any resistance at jumping between the two permitted values, while the latter find such a resistance at jumping between the two global minima because of the presence of the potential barrier.
 Hence, in our opinion, the double well introduces a complication which is not present in the classical Ising model, and furthermore it is not even necessary for entailing the SBPT.
-For these reasons, in the following we allow $\mu$ to be vanishing, or, in some particular conditions, less than zero.
+For these reasons, in the following we allow $\mu$ to be vanishing or, in some particular conditions, negative.